davidjwalling/os/README.md

 ## Motivation

-OS is intended as a learning resource, although all code is intended to be fully-functional.
+OS is provided as a learning resource, although all code is intended to be fully-functional.

 ## Subprojects

-OS is provided as a progressive series of subprojects that incrementally introduce and demonstrate concepts.
-Additional subprojects may be added from time to time as the CustomOS project progresses.
+OS is presented in a progressive series of subprojects that incrementally introduce and demonstrate concepts.
+Additional subprojects may be added from time to time as the project progresses.

 Part 1.
 Boot to Protected Mode